-One of the major strengths of our program is our faculty.
-Our faculty are highly acclaimed, award winning leaders who are engaged in research at the frontiers of the discipline.
-Most of our faculty have published articles with graduates of our MA program and maintain close ties with our graduates once they leave our program.
+- Faculty members are highly acclaimed, award winning leaders who are engaged in research at the forefront of the discipline.
+Many faculty have published articles with graduates of our program and maintain close ties with our graduates once they leave our program.